opentx/opentx-taranis-manual/the-radio.md

+# The Taranis radio

-# What you'll find in your package
+## What you'll find in your package

 ![](images/taranis-case.jpg)